How Fast Do Delta-9 Drinks Kick In & How Long Do They Last?

 The Microdose (2 mg – 5 mg THC): * Duration: 2 to 3 hours.

-The Vibe: A light, highly functional social buzz.
-It fades quickly and gently, making it perfect for a weeknight dinner.
+A light, highly functional social buzz.
+It fades quickly and gently, making it perfect for replacing a beer at a weeknight dinner.

 The Moderate Dose (5 mg – 10 mg THC): * Duration: 3 to 5 hours.

-The Vibe: The “sweet spot” for most users.
-You will feel a pronounced peak of euphoria and physical relaxation that easily carries you through an entire movie or party.
+The “sweet spot” for most users.
+You will likely feel a pronounced peak of euphoria and physical relaxation that easily carries you through an entire movie or party.

 The Heavy Dose (15 mg – 50 mg THC): * Duration: 6+ hours.

-The Vibe: Strictly for experienced users.
-A high dose will produce a deep, heavy body high.
-You will likely feel residual grogginess or sleepiness long after the 6-hour mark.
+Strictly for experienced users.
+A high dose will produce a deep, heavy body feel.
+You will likely feel residual sleepiness long after the 6-hour mark.

 5 Factors That Change Your Effects Timeline